Imitation Game for Adversarial Disillusion with Chain-of-Thought Reasoning in Generative AI: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{achine} perception refers to the capability of a computational system to process data in a way that mimics how humans use their senses to interpret and interact with the world around them~\cite{Turing:1950aa, Rosenblatt:1958aa, LeCun:2015aa}.
-Adversarial illusions pose an insidious threat to the safety of machine perception with wide-ranging catastrophic consequences in economy, politics and society~\cite{10.1145/1014052.1014066, 10.1145/1081870.1081950, 10.1145/2046684.2046692, Biggio:2018aa}.
+Adversarial illusions pose an insidious threat to the safety of machine perception, ranging from classic pattern recognition tasks such as object recognition in robotics and vehicular automation to modern cybersecurity applications such as malware detection and synthetic content identification in surveillance and forensic systems~\cite{10.1145/1014052.1014066, 10.1145/1081870.1081950, 10.1145/2046684.2046692, Biggio:2018aa}.
+Such adversarial threats have led to catastrophic consequences in economy, politics and society, including financial fraud, election manipulation and the erosion of public trust in digital media.
 These attacks typically manifest in two distinct forms.
 One is the exploitation of the vulnerabilities in a model’s decision boundaries to craft an illusory stimulus that appears imperceptible to humans yet elicits deviant decisions from the model~\cite{DBLP:journals/corr/SzegedyZSBEGF13, 43405, Kurakin:2017aa, 8099500, 10.1145/3134599, Madry:2018aa, 8953423, 8601309, NEURIPS2019_e2c420d9, pmlr-v119-croce20b}.
 Another is the poisoning of learning data to implant a backdoor within a model, conditioning it towards erroneous behaviours when triggered by an illusory stimulus~\cite{8119189, Trojannn, 8685687, 9577800, geiping2021witches, pmlr-v162-zhang22w, 9870671}.
 We refer to the former as \emph{deductive illusion}, reflecting that specific stimuli are derived from the victim model's general decision logic.
 We refer to the latter as \emph{inductive illusion}, reflecting that the victim model's general decision logic is shaped by specific stimuli.
 Together, these adversarial illusions represent a fundamental attack paradigm that jeopardises the trustworthiness of artificial intelligence.

 Adversarial disillusion is the process of neutralising illusory stimuli, thereby minimising the risks of diverged behaviours~\cite{DBLP:conf/ndss/Xu0Q18, buckman2018thermometer, guo2018countering, samangouei2018defensegan, song2018pixeldefend, pmlr-v162-nie22a}.
 In essence, illusory stimuli can be regarded as additive noise, making it natural to relate their solutions to denoising methods~\cite{10.5555/1097023, 56205, Donoho:1994aa, 1467423, 4271520, 7839189, 8579082, pmlr-v80-lehtinen18a, NEURIPS2020_4c5bcfec}.
 However, with the virtually limitless forms that illusory stimuli can take, it is impractical to account for every possible variation through tailored denoising methods.
 Addressing such multifaceted adversarial illusions calls for a unified defence framework that transcends the boundaries of individual attack forms.